 Ardur will also turn away any who come to him for assistance with whatever questions or comments relating to their art.
 To him, art is not about the final product before you but rather the journey you went on creating it.
 Furthermore, as experienced over the years, those that come to seek his advice are not true followers of his message.
 His followers will instead gift him their art, be it a painting or a song, and expect nothing from it but the applause of a grateful god.

-Guurut stands nearly eight-feet tall.
-During the day hours his appearance is one of fiery fashion, with vibrant reds and yellows being the predominant theme while a loud, boisterous personality embraces all who come near.
+Guurut stands nearly eight feet tall.
+During the day hours, his appearance is one of fiery fashion, with vibrant reds and yellows being the predominant theme while a loud, boisterous personality embraces all who come near.
 Parties as legendary as time has seen have taken place in his temple, with copious amounts of both alcohol and foods being consumed.
 Though as night rolls around, his appearance instead changes to more somber colors.
-Black and a dark blue color scheme wraps his body tightly during these hours, while a mellow and often sad personality push away any who come to see him.
+Black and a dark blue color scheme wrap his body tightly during these hours, while a mellow and often sad personality pushes away any who come to see him.
 It is in these hours that people find that they have a chance to reflect on who they truly are in the temple.

 It is during both dawn and dusk, do the two sides of this coin mesh.
 His appearance is a clash of purple and white, and a calm personality emanates forth.
 Those at his temple during these hours have a chance to reflect on what they truly want.

 Temple Location: Nebuoste (Neh-bu-o-stay)